akadkol05/ContestSystemTask/README.md

 User: NormalUser1 / UserPass123!

 🧪 Postman Documentation
 Import ContestAPI.txt (rename to .json) into Postman.
-It includes pre-configured headers for JWT authentication and tests for the rate-limiting middleware.
+It contains pre-configured headers for JWT authentication and pre-written tests for the rate-limiting logic.